GHOST-Aram/friendly-docs/users/docs/[id]/put.md

 ## PUT `users/:id`

-This endpoint allows you to apply full updates on the details of a specific user.
+This endpoint allows the you to update the details of a specific user.

 ### Authenticated

 Only authenticated users can update their information.
-A user can only update a document they own.
-If a user tries to update a document owned by another user, a `Forbidden 403` response will be received.
+A user can only update a document they own (the document they created).
+If a user tries to update a document owned (created) by another user, a `Forbidden 403` response will be received.

 Visit the [authorization documentation](../../../authentication/authentication.md) to learn how to acquire authentication token.